-Testing is ordered to help diagnose sepsis, distinguish it from other conditions, and to evaluate and monitor the function of the affected person's organs, blood oxygenation, and acid-base balance.
+There is no single test that can identify sepsis.
+Healthcare practitioners typically order a combination of tests to help diagnose sepsis, distinguish it from other conditions, detect the inflammation associated with sepsis, and to evaluate and monitor the function of the affected person's organs, blood oxygenation, and acid-base balance.

-- Blood culture – to detect bacteria in the blood and evaluate their susceptibility to antibiotics
+- Blood culture – one type of culture used to detect bacteria in the blood and evaluate their susceptibility to antibiotics

-- Urine culture and cultures of other body fluids as indicated – to detect the source and type of infection
+- Cultures of other body fluids may be done as needed to detect the source and type of infection.

 - Complete blood count (CBC) – to evaluate red and white blood cells and platelets